-94 The Council's Waste Services Advisor has been consulted and does not object to the proposals.
-The developer has been made aware of the requirements for bin and recycling provision and has included a glass recycling area on the submitted plans for phase 1 (17/01139/AML).
-An informative note will also be included on any permission with regard waste and recycling requirements (informative Note 15).
+103 The Council's Waste Services Advisor has been consulted and does not object to the proposals.
+The developer has been made aware of the requirements for bin and recycling provision and has included a glass recycling area on the submitted plans for this Phase 1 application.
+This has addressed Waste Services requirements for glass recycling provision.
+An informative note (Informative Note 15) will be included on any permission with regard to general waste and recycling requirements.